BOOK YOUR CONSULTATION

 - support of land

 Example: interference with right to support of land in its natural state so that if the D excavates in such a way that the neighbour’s land collapses because of lack of support, is a common law nuisance.
+For development guidance in NSW, see the NSW Planning Portal.

 Interests not protected

-Some invasions have been found not to qualify as private nuisance by their very nature
+Some invasions have been found not to qualify as private nuisance by their very nature.

 E.g. Land owner does not have right to: